dainst/idai-field/manual/manual.en.md

 2. In the submenu **Settings** you can also change the path to the image directory.
 This may be necessary if you want to access an image directory located on a network device (NAS) used by several users simultaneously.
-Please note that in each case images must be imported via the client.
+Please note that images must be imported via the client.
 Image files that are manually placed in the image directory can **not** be used by the application.

 3. Click on the project name "test" in order to open the **Project management**.
 In this menu, you can create